mohreh/ema/README.md

 - S-expression syntax for code representation
 - Functional programming paradigm (all functions are first-class closures)
-- Lexical scoping rules for static variable binding
+- Lexical scoping rules for static variable binding (value of a variable can be mutated dynamically in lexical scope contexts)
 - Object-oriented programming with class-based inheritance
 - Everything is an expression that evaluates to a value
 - Implicit returns from code blocks (last expression value bubbles up)